Small Satellite Research Laboratory: Founding

 In 2015, three undergraduate students at the University of Georgia (Caleb Adams, Graham Grable, and Nicholas "Hollis" Neel) had the idea to found an aerospace start-up.
 Two of the three students had been part of a previous start-up through an accelerator program at the university.
 Adams and Neel co-founded a company called Spacey Sciences, LLC.
 The students' initial idea was to build a large, remote-operated, 3D-printed telescope.
-In a single night, they built a prototype of the telescope at VTHacks in February of 2015.
+In a single night, they built a prototype of the telescope at VTHacks in February 2015.

 The project was originally intended to be crowdfunded on Kickstarter, but it grew in scope and complexity over time, driving Adams, Neel, and Grable to seek faculty support and research funding.
 Adams began emailing UGA faculty, and ultimately connected with Dr. Marshall Shepherd in the Franklin College of Arts and Sciences Department of Geography.

 The Department of Geography was intrigued by the potential to use CubeSats for Earth observation.
 Shepherd put the students of Spacey Sciences, LLC in touch with then-associate professor Dr. Deepak R. Mishra and research scientist Dr. David Cotten, who were investigating the possibility of CubeSats for observation of near-coastal ocean health and productivity.
 The founding group of students entered into collaboration with Mishra and Cotten, forming the rudiments of the Small Satellite Research Laboratory.

 As of November 2015, the collaboration was known as the "CubeSat project", with Adams serving as the student leader.
-In October of 2020, the Small Satellite Research Laboratory launched Spectral Ocean Color (SPOC).
+In October 2020, the Small Satellite Research Laboratory launched Spectral Ocean Color (SPOC).

 Currently, the lab works with two entities: the Air Force Research Laboratory's University Nanosatellite Program is funding the construction of one 6U CubeSat, while Let's Go to Space, Inc. is funding the MEMESat-1 mission, a 2U CubeSat.

 The SSRL now consists of over 50 members, and marks the first attempt at a space program at the University of Georgia.
 The SSRL has stated that it plans to become the university's premier space program, and to establish the school's continual presence in space.
 This will make the University of Georgia one of the first institutions in the state of Georgia to send a complete satellite into space.